megacell/traffic-estimation-wardrop/README.md

 Toll pricing: http://www.columbia.edu/~ns2224/GT/hearnRamanaTollPricing.pdf

-"A Multi-Convex approach to Latency Inference and Control in Traffic Equilibria from Sparse data" in preparation
+J. Thai, R. Hariss, A. Bayen, "A Multi-Convex approach to Latency Inference and Control in Traffic Equilibria from Sparse data" in preparation

-"Approximate Bilevel Programming via Pareto Optimization for Imputation and Control of Optimization and Equilibrium models" in preparation
+J. Thai, R. Hariss, A. Bayen, "Approximate Bilevel Programming via Pareto Optimization for Imputation and Control of Optimization and Equilibrium models" in preparation